HemingwayLee/mojo-demo/README.md

 }
 ```

-* python3 is dynamic type
+* python3 is dynamic type.
+Python does type check and memory allocate at runtime
 ```
 a = 30
 a = "aaa"